Mathew Newman

 |

-Who is responsible for seeking orders to set aside such transactions? | The liquidator (preferences) and the victims/creditors (Pauline Actions). |
+Who is responsible for seeking orders to set aside such transactions? | The liquidator (preferences) and the victims/creditors (Pauline Actions) |

 Question | Answer |

-In relation to administrations and liquidations commencing after 1 January 2023, office holders have the power to compel directors to provide information and documents concerning the company and to provide a statement of affairs.
+What powers do office holders have to compel directors and third parties to provide information? | In relation to administrations and liquidations commencing after 1 January 2023, office holders have the power to compel directors to provide information and documents concerning the company and to provide a statement of affairs.
 They can also compel certain third parties to provide information relating to the company.
-In addition, liquidators can apply to the Court for the appointment of an Inspector to conduct a private examination of any director or former director or the company. |
+In addition, liquidators can apply to the Court for the appointment of an Inspector to conduct a private examination of any director or former director or the company |

 Can directors or shareholders be required to contribute to the liquidation estate? |